ctdegroot/mme3303/slides/unit-03b/slides.md

 >- Step 4: Select $j$ scaling parameters that do not form a $\Pi$ product.
 Try to choose parameters that are general since they will appear in all of the $\Pi$ groups.
 >- Could choose any of the last 3 from Step 3.
 >- Let's choose $w$, $\rho$, $V$.
+>- Step 5: Add one additional variable to the $j$ repeating variables and form a power product.
+Algebraically find the exponents that make the product dimensionless.
+Try to arrange for your output variables to be in the numerator, so that plots will look better.
+Do this sequentially, adding one new variable each time and you will find all $n-j=k$ desired $\Pi$ products.
 <!-- .element: class="annotation-space" -->

 --